scala/docs.scala-lang/_overviews/toolkit/sttp-json-response.md

 You can learn more about `given` instances in the [Scala 3 book](https://docs.scala-lang.org/scala3/book/ca-given-using-clauses.html).
 The second part of this definition, `macroRW`, automates the instanciation of `ReadWriter` so that we don't have to do it by hand.

-## Parsing JSON from the response of an HTTP request
+## Parsing JSON from the response of a request
-Once you have a `given ReadWriter`, it is possible to parse the JSON response of an HTTP request to your data type.
+Once you have a `given ReadWriter`, it is possible to parse the JSON response of a request to your data type.

 In sttp the description of how to handle the response is part of the request itself.
 Thus, to parse a response from JSON to `User`, you can call `response(asJson[User])` on the request.